Installation requirements

 • You and/or your site server are not located in a country that is blocked by Google services.

-• REST API is available – Site Kit must be able to communicate via REST API with Google services.
+• REST API is available – Site Kit must be able to communicate via the WordPress REST API.
 To ensure that the REST API is available for your site, go to Tools > Site Health.
 If the REST API is not available, you will see a message that says “The REST API encountered an unexpected result” or “The REST API encountered an error” on the Status tab.
 If the REST API is working successfully, you will see a message on the Status tab under Passed tests that says “The REST API is available.”

 Installing Site Kit